Symphony No. 10 (Shostakovich): III. Allegretto

 The third movement is built around two musical codes: the DSCH theme representing Shostakovich, and the Elmira theme:

-At concert pitch one fifth lower, the notes spell out "E La Mi Re A" in a combination of French and German notation.
+The notes spell out "E La Mi Re A" in a combination of French and German notation.
 This motif, called out twelve times on the horn, represents Elmira Nazirova, a composer with whom he had a life-long friendship.
 The motif is of ambiguous tonality, giving it an air of uncertainty or hollowness.

 In a letter to Nazirova, Shostakovich himself noted the similarity of the motif to the ape call in the first movement of Mahler's Das Lied von der Erde, a work which he had been listening to around that time:

 The same notes are used in both motifs, and both are repeatedly played by the horn.
 In the Chinese poem set by Mahler, the ape is a representation of death, while the Elmira motif itself occurs together with the "funeral knell" of a tam tam.
 Over the course of the movement, the DSCH and Elmira themes alternate and gradually draw closer.